 Couples often think about wedding vows as black and white – you can have customized wedding vows that you read yourselves, or the traditional vows that talk about sickness and death.
 That is not the case!
 Ceremonies and vows come in many shades of grey.

-If you would like to have personalized vows but are too nervous to read them yourself, work with your officiant so he or she can read them and you can say “I do.”
+If you would like to have personalized vows but are too nervous to read them yourself, work with your officiant so she can read them and you can say “I do.”
 I do this all the time!
 You do not have to have a cookie-cutter ceremony just because you do not want to speak.

 #5.
 Skip the reception rituals or enlist some help.

 The entrance, the first dance, the throwing of the bouquet can all be triggers for the anxious bride.
 Once again, you don’t have to do any of these or can change them as you see fit.
-If you want to have a first dance with your husband but don’t want the spotlight in you, tell some special friends and your bridal party what your song is beforehand and let them know that you want them to join in as soon as they see the two of you hit the dance floor.
+If you want to have a first dance but don’t want the spotlight in you, tell some special friends and your bridal party what your song is beforehand and let them know that you want them to join in as soon as they see the two of you hit the dance floor.
 Everyone else will get up and dance, too, and give you a more private moment.

 #6.
 Hire vendors that make you feel comfortable.